ROUND DANCING — CHOREOGRAPHED BALLROOM

 La Cobra

-This figure is essentially an Outside Swivel and then a one-step Maneuver, and repeat.
-Each measure turns 1/2.
+This figure is essentially a one-step maneuver and an inside swivel or ocho.
 May start in banjo and in other facing directions.

 sqq; q&q